cygni/cts2023-devsecops/lab2/lab2.md

 View the 0.1.0 version component and then the vulnerabilities.

-**Exploit the vulnerability**
+**Exploit the vulnerability CVE-2022-23540**

-*Objective: Authenticate but as the bogus user: ```jwtn3d@juice-sh.op```*
+*Objective: Authenticate in the Juice Shop, but as the bogus user: ```jwtn3d@juice-sh.op``` when calling the API*

-In hints, there is a step-by-step guide to follow, but for the more seasoned hacker, try exploiting without any hints.
+In solutions, there is a step-by-step guide to follow as this is a more challenging exploit.

+For the more seasoned hacker, try exploiting without the solution.

 > *OWASP Top Ten*
 [1 - Broken Access Control](https://owasp.org/Top10/A01_2021-Broken_Access_Control/)